tiledocs/tiledocs-editor/README.md

-# TileDocs Issue Tracker
+### TileDocs Issue Tracker

+---

+**It is not the source code repository for TileDocs.
+The project is not open-source.**

+---

 This repository is dedicated to tracking user-reported issues, feature requests, and suggestions for TileDocs.

-It is not the source code repository for TileDocs, as the project is not open-source.

 How to use this repository: